hossamanany/react-native-task-management-app/README.md

 Potential improvements that could be added:

-- Task editing functionality
+- Task editing functionality (currently only add/delete)
 - Task categories or tags
 - Due dates and reminders
 - Search and filter capabilities
 - Data persistence with AsyncStorage
 - Dark mode support
 - Task priority levels
+- Task sharing capabilities
+- Offline support
+- Push notifications for reminders

+## About This Project

+This is a personal project developed to demonstrate React Native development skills and modern React patterns.
+The app showcases:

+- React Native development with TypeScript
+- Context API for state management
+- Component composition and reusability
+- Error handling with Error Boundaries
+- Navigation with React Navigation
+- Clean code architecture and best practices

 ## License

-This project is created as part of a technical assessment and is for demonstration purposes.
+This project is created as a personal development project and is for demonstration purposes.

 ## Contact

-For questions or feedback about this project, please contact the development team.
+For questions or feedback about this project, please contact the developer.